 Hadrian became Roman Emperor in AD 117 and conquered lands far beyond Rome.
 Hadrian made it all the way into England around AD 122 and once he fought off the barbarians, it was decided that it would be better to secure the border than to expand the empire further and Hadrian had the wall built.

 The wall was begun in AD 122 and took about 6 years to complete.
-Housesteads fort came a few years later.
+Housesteads Roman Fort came a few years later.

 Hadrian’s Wall is a UNESCO World Heritage Site and spans over 70 miles.
 While there are many trails you can take to see the wall and it’s fortification, we found the Housesteads Roman Trail to be best.